mbakhoff/class-generator/readme.md

 The application uses the standard maven directory layout.
 The code is in *src/main/java* and resources are in *src/main/resources*.
 When the application is packaged by maven, the resources are automatically included in the resulting jar file.
-When running a maven application from the ide, both the compiled classes and the resources folder are included in the classpath.
+When running a maven application from the IDE, both the compiled classes and the resources folder are automatically included in the classpath.

-1. clone the repository and open it in the ide.
+1. clone this repository and open it in the IDE.
 2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath using ClassLoader#getResourceAsStream.
 3. open the command line and navigate to the project.
 4. run *mvn clean package*.
    this will compile the code and package the jar into the *target* directory.
-5. run the `generator.ClassGenerator` class from command line. the classpath should contain the *class-generator.jar* from *target* and the *commons-io* jar from *target/dependency*.
+5. run the `generator.ClassGenerator` class from the command line. the classpath should contain only the *class-generator.jar* from *target*.